Design Details: Warehouse Overview

 Warehouse documents and a warehouse journal are used to register item movements in the warehouse.
 Every time that an item in the warehouse is moved, received, put away, picked, shipped, or adjusted, warehouse entries are registered to store the physical information about zone, bin, and quantity.

-When item postings occur outside the warehouse module, a default adjustment bin per location is used to synchronize warehouse entries with inventory entries.
-During physical inventory of the warehouse, any differences between the calculated and counted quantities are recorded in the adjustment bin and then posted as correcting item ledger entries.
-For more information, see Design Details: Integration with Inventory.
+When item postings occur outside the warehouse module, a default adjustment bin per location is used to synchronise warehouse entries with stock entries.
+During physical stock of the warehouse, any differences between the calculated and counted quantities are recorded in the adjustment bin and then posted as correcting item ledger entries.
+For more information, see Design Details: Integration with Stock.

 The following illustration outlines typical warehouse flows.